ttlion/sdtDBN/README.md

 According to the argument in which the file is inserted, it can define one of two options:
   - If provided as the argument with forbidden static parents, it would define that the relations could not exist;
-  - If provided as the argument with mandatory static parents, it would define that the relations had to exist;
+  - If provided as the argument with mandatory static parents, it would define that the relations had to exist.

 #### Files with restrictions on parents from previous timesteps

-The files with restrictions on parents from previous timesteps should follow the following format:
+The files with restrictions on parents from previous timesteps should be in the following format:

 - There must be at least four values per line, separated by ",":
   - The first value should be the timestep of the child node being considered;